 On an earlier 2003 trip to Austria, in the days before GPS (remember maps?
 Paper maps?) we found ourselves driving up a gorgeous one-lane winding road through the mountains.
-At first there were mirrors to see around blind curves, and then there were just blind curves.
-It was so narrow that I remember watching the mirror on my side of the car graze the moss on the roadside retaining wall.
+At first there were thoughtfully-placed mirrors to see around the blind curves, and then there were just the blind curves.
+It was so narrow that I remember watching the mirror on my side of the car scrape the moss on the roadside retaining wall.
 We eventually came out just on the other side of a toll plaza and realized that this was a local shortcut to get around the tolls.
 And we certainly wouldn’t have seen so much of Budapest on foot had we not been desperately looking for a bank.

 Casablanca — that sounds unspeakably romantic, doesn’t it?
 It just happens to be where we have to take a layover on our next trip.
 Even though it was peak ski season, I got those magical direct flight tickets to Geneva for $580 each for our last trip.
 Apparently that was a fluke.
 So this time we’re flying on Royal Moroccan Air, with a 21 hour layover in Casablanca on the return leg, for about 50% more than our last ticket prices, but still a lot cheaper than everything else that was available.
 I’m used to airlines jacking up ticket prices around the holidays, but what’s up with March, I wonder.